cormachogan/vminfo-operator/README.md

 ## What if I just want to understand some basic CRD concepts? ##

 If this sounds even too daunting at this stage, I strongly recommend checking out the excellent tutorial on CRDs from my colleague, __Rafael Brito__.
-His [RockBand](https://github.com/brito-rafa/k8s-webhooks/blob/master/single-gvk/README.md) CRD tutorial uses some very simple concepts to explain how CRDs, CRs, Operators, spec and status fields work.
+His [RockBand](https://github.com/brito-rafa/k8s-webhooks/blob/master/single-gvk/README.md) CRD tutorial uses some very simple concepts to explain how CRDs, CRs, Operators, spec and status fields work, and is a great way to get started on Kubernetes Operators.

 ## Step 1 - Software Requirements ##